MicrosoftDocs/windows-iotcore-docs/windows-iotcore/tutorials/rpi.md

 1. Run the Windows 10 IoT Core Dashboard and click on *Set up a new device* and insert a SD card into your computer.
 2. Hook up your Raspberry Pi to an external display.
 3. Fill out the fields.
-Select "Raspberry Pi 2 & 3" as the device type.
+Select "Broadcomm [Raspberry Pi 2 & 3]" as the device type.
 Make sure to give your device a new name and password.
 Otherwise the default credentials will remain as:

 ```
 Device: minwinpc